urbanairship/urbanairship-cordova/README.md

 In order to take advantage of iOS notification attachments, such as images, animated gifs, and video, you will need to create a [notification service extension](https://developer.apple.com/reference/usernotifications/unnotificationserviceextension/) by following the [iOS Notification Service Extension Guide](https://docs.airship.com/platform/ios/getting-started/#notification-service-extension).

-### Android GoogleServicesPlugin

-The plugin will automatically apply the `GoogleServicesPlugin` for FCM.
-This can cause conflicts with other plugins that also apply the `GoogleServicesPlugin`.
-Applications can disable applying the plugin by setting the gradle property `uaSkipApplyGoogleServicesPlugin` to `true`.
-See (Setting Gradle Properties)[https://cordova.apache.org/docs/en/latest/guide/platforms/android/#setting-gradle-properties] for details on how to set a gradle property in a Cordova project.

 ### Sample